guidoffm/altiros-azure-cloud-printer/README.md

 ## Enable and start the services for each printer (with sudo)

-`sudo systemctl enable cloudprnr-standard`
+`sudo systemctl enable cloudprn-standard`

-`sudo systemctl start cloudprnr-standard`
+`sudo systemctl start cloudprn-standard`